< Back to Blog

 Montavilla Farmers Market

-Situated uniquely in a red barn in the Southeast district of Portland off Stark St. and 78th, Montavilla’s Farmers’ Market is convenient for its proximity to coffee shops, restaurants, bars and yoga studios.
+Situated uniquely in a red barn in the Southeast district of Portland, off Stark St. and 78th, Montavilla’s Farmers’ Market is convenient for its proximity to coffee shops, restaurants, bars, and yoga studios.
 With over 60 vendors, this market also offers a progressive food program designed to help everyone receive access to quality foods and ingredients.

 Cully Farmers Market